A professor labeled Bret Stephens a 'bedbug.' Here's what the NYT columnist did next.

 "Time to do what I long ago promised to do," the columnist wrote.
 "Twitter is a sewer.
 It brings out the worst in humanity.
 I sincerely apologize for any part I've played in making it worse, and to anyone I've ever hurt.
 Thanks to all of my followers, but I'm deactivating this account."

-Stephens, an MSNBC contributor, was then asked about the spat by network host Chris Jansing on Tuesday morning.
+Stephens, an MSNBC contributor, was then asked about the spat by network host Chris Jansing on the air Tuesday morning.
 Stephens said being compared to a bedbug was "dehumanizing" and "totally unacceptable."

 "Analogizing people to insects is always wrong," Stephens said, adding there is a "bad history" of comparing humans to insects that "goes back to a lot of totalitarian regimes in the past."